tomglynch/tglyn.ch/src/blog/youtube_download_for_djs.md

-Open the `download_playlists.sh` file with your favorite text editor and paste the following script:
+Open the `download_playlists.sh` file with your favorite text editor and paste the following script, replace the youtube playlist URLs with your own youtube playlists:

 ```bash
 #!/bin/bash